dotnet/docs/docs/core/testing/unit-testing-mstest-sdk.md

 # MSTest SDK overview

-[MSTest.Sdk](https://www.nuget.org/packages/MSTest.Sdk) is a [MSBuild project SDK](/visualstudio/msbuild/how-to-use-project-sdk) for building MSTest apps.
+Introduced in .NET 9, [MSTest.Sdk](https://www.nuget.org/packages/MSTest.Sdk) is a [MSBuild project SDK](/visualstudio/msbuild/how-to-use-project-sdk) for building MSTest apps.
 It's possible to build a MSTest app without this SDK, however, the MSTest SDK is:

-* Tailored towards providing a first-class experience for testing with MSTest
+* Tailored towards providing a first-class experience for testing with MSTest.
 * The recommended target for most users.
 * Easy to configure for other users.